cattle-ops/terraform-aws-gitlab-runner/README.md

 # Terraform module for GitLab auto scaling runners on AWS spot instances

-> "Added support for `runners.machine.autoscaling` parameters which replaces all depcreated off peak settings.
-In case you use any of the the variables `off_peak_*` please upgrade.
+> "Added support for `runners.machine.autoscaling` parameters which replaces all deprecated off peak settings.
+In case you use any of the variables `off_peak_*`, please upgrade.
 The [default example](./examples/runner-default/main.tf) contains an example.

 > "Added support to download docker machine from a different location, e.g. <https://gitlab.com/gitlab-org/ci-cd/docker-machine>"